Motorway Services Online

 ⚠️ Please note that this service area is not yet open.

-Catterick services is a new proposal from Roadchef which went public in June 2019, and received planning permission in July 2022.
+Catterick services is a new proposal from Roadchef which went public in June 2019, and received planning permission in December 2024.

-It is to be built at the Catterick exit on the brand new section of the A1(M) motorway, which opened in 2017.
+It is to be built at the Catterick exit on the new section of the A1(M) motorway, which opened in 2017.
 A £57m investment, it would be built on land which had been primed for development, with an exit at the roundabout already in existence.

 Roadchef have called it "the most important project in Roadchef's development".
 The firm has said it would pay almost £2m to create wildlife habitats elsewhere, and a new cycle path would be provided to Catterick village.